 4.1.
 Action 1.
-Establish a private recreational snapper grouper permit to fish for, harvest, or possess snapper grouper species in the South Atlantic region
+Establish a private recreational permit requirement in the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region

 Expected effects to snapper grouper species and essential fish habitat

 Establishing a permit requirement results in an administrative process, and does not directly affect the physical or biological environment, but could have an indirect effect.
 Compared to Alternative 1 (No Action), Alternatives 2 and 3 would be expected to have positive impacts for snapper grouper species in the South Atlantic because requiring a private recreational permit should better identify the universe of private anglers fishing for snapper grouper species.